Neutrogena T/Gel Conditioner Side Effects

 Note: This document contains side effect information about salicylic acid topical.
-Some of the dosage forms listed on this page may not apply to the brand name Neutrogena T / Gel Conditioner.
+Some dosage forms listed on this page may not apply to the brand name Neutrogena T/Gel Conditioner.

-Applies to salicylic acid topical: topical bandage, topical cream, topical dressing, topical foam, topical gel/jelly, topical liquid, topical lotion, topical ointment, topical pad, topical paste, topical patch extended release, topical shampoo, topical soap, topical solution, topical stick
+Applies to salicylic acid topical: topical bandage, topical cream, topical foam, topical gel/jelly, topical liquid, topical lotion, topical ointment, topical pad, topical patch extended release, topical shampoo, topical soap, topical solution.

 - Skin irritation not present before use of this medicine (moderate or severe)